What is the importance of spatial data?

 Machine Learning (ML) and automation: ML models can segment broader habitats into more specific classes, like vegetation, water and so on.
 This allows users to see more detailed classifications.
 ML models could also be used to inform data fusion for further classification.

-The benefits of using remote sensing technology for habitat mapping data collection:
+The benefits of using remote sensing technology for Biodiversity mapping data collection:

 - Remote sensing is non-invasive and environmentally sustainable